mulesoft-labs/protractor-axe-html-report-plugin/README.md

 This makes it easy to focus on just the standard that you are working on at that time.

 # Installation
 ```
 sudo npm install -g protractor-axe-report-plugin
 ```

-Enable this plugin in your config file:
+Enable this plugin in the protractor.conf.js file:

 ```js
     exports.config = {